 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

 In 2023, Essex County Council worked with Myland Primary School and the local community to identify key safety concerns along Mill Road.
 Early engagement included a survey, school engagement events with parents, and workshops with residents, which highlighted issues such as unsafe parking, speeding, and narrow footways.
-A follow-up school gate event was held on 10 December 2024, with parents engaging with officers outside the school gates and residents were consulted at Well Church prior to Traffic Regulation Order consultation.
+A follow-up school gate event was held on 10 December 2024, with parents, school staff and residents engaging with officers outside the school gates prior to Traffic Regulation Order consultation.
 The feedback obtained has helped to refine the schemes proposals, particularly around enforcement and footway width.

 Scheme Details

-If you would like to view the design proposal, please see below, click the image or go to documents.
+If you would like to view the design of works, please see below, click the image or go to documents.

 Myland Primary School

 In 2023, Essex County Council worked with Myland Primary School and the local community to identify key safety concerns along Mill Road.
 Early engagement included a survey, school engagement events with parents, and workshops with residents, which highlighted issues such as unsafe parking, speeding, and narrow footways.
-A follow-up school gate event was held on 10 December 2024, with parents engaging with officers outside the school gates and residents were consulted at Well Church prior to Traffic Regulation Order consultation.
+A follow-up school gate event was held on 10 December 2024, with parents, school staff and residents engaging with officers outside the school gates prior to Traffic Regulation Order consultation.
 The feedback obtained has helped to refine the schemes proposals, particularly around enforcement and footway width.

 Scheme Details

-If you would like to view the design proposal, please see below, click the image or go to documents.
+If you would like to view the design of works, please see below, click the image or go to documents.